ytvv/podfilter/readme.txt

 Loot filter was created for end game in mind.

-Hides all grey, white, blue, rare items, but displays the one listed in filter.
+Hides all grey, white, blue, rare items, but displays the ones listed in filter.
 We only want the best possible bases.

 Overview of what this filter hides and displays :